jatinchowdhury18/NewMixer/README.md

   Executable binary files can be found in the "Bin" subfolder.
 Instructions for building from scratch can be found [here](#Building).

 ## Getting Started: Mixing
+### Creating and opening sessions
+  - To create a new session, right-click and select "New Session"
+  - To open an existing session, right-click and select "Open Session"
+    - Select a ".chow" file from your computer to open

 ### Add tracks:
-  - Right-click, and select "New Track" (or use "CTRL + N")
+  - Right-click and select "New Track"
   - Select wav audio files from your file explorer
   - N.B: All files in a session must be exactly the same length